 The ingredients required for making samosas are easily available in most Indian stores around and If not I also got some substitutes if the ingredients are not really handy for you!
 The recipe here is customized from the traditional Indian samosa and I have used vegan-friendly ingredients that are dairy-free and meat-free.
 So let's check out what you will need to prepare this Indian party favorite snack dish!

 Spices and Herbs

 - Cumin seeds - It is one of the common Indian spices used in most Indian dishes that gives a nice flavor and aroma to your dish.
 It also helps in good digestion.
 You can also add cumin powder along with other masalas if seeds are not handy

 - Carom/Ajwain seeds - It looks similar to cumin or fennel seeds that have a strong aroma similar to thyme, oregano, and star anise.
 It is usually used as a whole in most Indian recipes and helps good digestion and reduce or avoid flatulence due to the potatoes in the recipe.
 You can also substitute with thyme or oregano for a similar taste and flavor

-- Chili, turmeric, and coriander powder - These are common masala widely used in Indian cuisine that makes the dish flavorful and appetizing
+- Chili, turmeric and coriander powder - These are common masala widely used in Indian cuisine that makes the dish flavorful and appetizing

-- Kasoori Methi - It is nothing but dried fenugreek leaves which gives a special aroma, taste, and flavor to your potato filling.
+- Kasoori Methi - It is nothing but dried fenugreek leaves that gives a special aroma, taste, and flavor to your potato filling.
 Seasoning the fillings with these crushed leaves at the end takes the dish to the next level.
 You can also substitute it with fresh celery leaves or watercress for similar results

 - Coriander leaves - Make sure to add some at the end which gives a fresh taste to the samosas.